Viper (Madame Hydra): Fictional character biography

 Re-employing the Silver Samurai, Viper attempted to coerce Team America into stealing the Cavourite Crystal, and then battled the New Mutants.
-In one of her many terrorist acts, she would try to gain control of the snake-themed organization called the Serpent Society, with Slither, Copperhead, Puff Adder, Fer-De-Lance, and Black Racer as her operatives.
+In one of her many terrorist acts, she would try to gain control of the snake-themed organization called the Serpent Society, with Slither, Copperhead, Puff Adder, Fer-De-Lance, and Black Racer as operatives.
 The latter four operatives infiltrated the Serpent Society in an attempt to take it over.
 Viper dispatched Cobra, Boomslang, and Copperhead to poison Washington D.C.'s water supply with a snake mutagen.
 Viper terrorized the White House and the President, and battled Captain America.
 She attempted to assassinate the organization's former leader Sidewinder, but she was betrayed by Cobra and arrested by Captain America.
 Viper was later freed from prison by Tyrannus.
 She used a snake mutagen on drug addicts, and then battled the Punisher.
 She then turned against and battled Tyrannus.

 Madame Hydra has also been in conflict with the X-Men.
 She first came into contact with them upon trying to assassinate Mariko Yashida on behalf of her ally and presumed lover Silver Samurai, and tried to poison the team while disguised as Mariko's unconscious maid.
 She nearly killed X-Men members Rogue and Storm on two separate occasions, with Storm being nearly killed by Viper during the invasion of Khan.
 She also faced the New Mutants and was considered responsible for the presumed demise of Karma (Karma was only wounded and was abducted by the Shadow King for his own reasons).

 Madame Hydra is a professional terrorist and has her own organization.
 She has come into conflict with many superheroes and supervillains over the years.
 Her nihilism and tendency to spread death around her has made it hard for other villains to associate with her.
 Only the Red Skull has found it a charming tendency and pursued a relationship with her for a while.
 The relationship ended when the Skull found out Viper was using his resources to finance massacres with no apparent financial benefit for either of them.

 For a time, Viper employed a team of doppelgängers (known as "Pit-Vipers") to impersonate her.
 However, acting on her own, Pit-Viper 12 became involved with the Punisher during an international crime conference in Las Vegas and later tipped off S.H.I.E.L.D. to the real Viper's attempt to steal Russian nuclear missiles in Moscow.
 For compromising her anonymity, the Viper personally killed her treacherous double.

 Later she blackmailed Wolverine into marrying her as a means to secure her criminal empire in Madripoor.
 Although this was a marriage of convenience, she did request to consummate the arrangement.
 Some time later, her body was briefly inhabited by the spirit of Ogun, and Wolverine mortally wounded her as a means of driving the spirit from her dying body.
 In return for seeking medical attention to save her life, Wolverine demanded a divorce.
 It is later implied that she actually had feelings for Wolverine.